dduyg/alchemy-of-souls/data/README.md

 # Data
 - The original data comes from opensubtitles.org
-- Prepped data for analyzing in `AoS-episodes`
+- Prepped data for analyzing in `aos-episodes`

 ## The final dataset alchemyofsoulsquotes.csv